Stella Maris High School

 Stella Maris High School was an all-girls, private, Roman Catholic high school on the Rockaway Peninsula in Queens, New York.
-It was located within the Roman Catholic Diocese of Brooklyn.
-The highlight event of this school was "Blue And Gold," a school spirit event where the freshman and seniors competed against the sophomores and juniors in a series of events.
-This school overlooked a beautiful beach scenery and the Atlantic Ocean.
+It was in the Roman Catholic Diocese of Brooklyn.
+The highlight event of this school was "Blue And Gold," a school spirit event where the freshmen and seniors competed against the sophomores and juniors in a series of events.
+This school overlooked the Atlantic Ocean.

 Background

-Stella Maris was established in 1943 by the Sisters of St. Joseph.
+Stella Maris was established in 1943, by the Sisters of St. Joseph.

 The school had an estimated 500 students coming from all over the peninsula.
 The teacher-to-student ratio was one teacher to every twelve students.
-The tuition was $7,300 per year.
+The tuition fee was $7,300 per year.
 Stella Maris was affiliated with Adelphi University and St. John's University for fifteen credits.
 In the high school was a junior high school called Maura Clarke Junior High School Program.
 This program closed in 2008.

-It was announced on October 19, 2009 that Stella Maris HS would close in June 2010, because of low enrollment.
-In June 2010 Stella Maris High School graduated its last class and closed its doors, after 67 years of educating the young women of the Rockaway Peninsula.
+It was announced in October 2009, that Stella Maris HS would close in June 2010 due to low enrollment.